PowerShell/ProjectMercury/README.md

 Here are the steps to install and use Shell Copilot.
 1. Clone this repository, `git clone https://github.com/PowerShell/ShellCopilot`;
-2. To build run `./build.ps1` in the project's directory
+2. Run `./build.ps1` in the repository's root directory to build the project;
 3. Add the `<path to project>\ShellCopilot\out\debug` directory to your `$PATH` with `$env:PATH += <path to project>\ShellCopilot\out\debug`
 4. Add the above line to your `$PROFILE` to be able to use it anytime you open up PowerShell.
 You can edit it by doing `code $PROFILE` if you have VSCode installed or `notepad $PROFILE` if you are on Windows